Jimmy-Sudoku/GA-Projects/README.md

 02 : Required core features for the next development project

-• Brief Summary : Analyse the factors that affect the house price and come out with core factors to focus on to improve sales price with 84% accuracy score.
+• Brief Summary : Analyse the factors that affect the house price and come out with core factors to focus on to improve sales price with 84% accuracy score.<br>
-• Libraries used : Python, Jupyter Notebook, Pandas, Matplotlib, Seaborn, Scipy, Shap, Sklearn, Ipython.display, Numpy
+• Libraries used : Python, Jupyter Notebook, Pandas, Matplotlib, Seaborn, Scipy, Shap, Sklearn, Ipython.display, Numpy<br>
 • Machine Learning models used : Linear regression, Lasso Regression, Ridge Regression